redwoodjs/redwoodjs-com-archive/docs/deploy.md

 ### Environments Besides Production

 By default we assume you want to deploy to a production environment, but Serverless lets you deploy anywhere.
 They call these destinations "stages", and in Redwood "production" is the default.
-Check out their [Managing Staging and Enviornments blog post](https://www.serverless.com/blog/stages-and-environments) for details.
+Check out their [Managing Staging and Environments blog post](https://www.serverless.com/blog/stages-and-environments) for details.

 Once configured, just add the stage to your deploy command: